Have You Been Injured in a Slip and Fall Accident?

 - Then the owner may be said to be negligent.

-Proving Reasonableness in a Slip and Fall Case
+How To Prove Reasonableness in a Slip and Fall Case?

 This standard of reasonableness—or unreasonableness, as the case may be—may be proven in different ways.
 For instance, if the property owner has a record of being diligent or meticulous about maintenance, it may be difficult to show negligence.
 So if he conducts regular inspections; immediately addresses or fixes problems, faults, or defects; cleans the public areas regularly and frequently; has a repair person on staff; and so on—it may be difficult to show that the property owner has been negligent in a given case.
 Especially if his standard procedures were followed.

 However, if the owner has a history of problems that have not been addressed promptly, there is more likely a case.
 For example, burned out light bulbs are not replaced within a reasonable period, or a wobbly step is not repaired until it actually breaks.
 Here, it may be easier for a slip and fall attorney in Chicago to demonstrate that the owner has not been reasonable, and is therefore negligent.

 Despite these general observations, whether a property owner may be found negligent depends upon the specific facts of a given case.
 Accordingly, if you have serious injuries in a slip and fall accident, you should speak with a qualified slip and fall attorney before proceeding with a claim.